The sigma meson from lattice QCD with two-pion interpolating operators: Quark propagator approximation with smeared wall sources

-where $\rho({\bf x},t)$ is unit valued at all ${\bf x}$ for a given t.
-The sources form a complete set when summed over all ${\bf p}$ and one can form the component of the full all-to-all propagator which is sourced at $t$.
+Here, $t_0$ is the location of the timeslice where the source sits, and it only receives a nonzero value for one spinor index $\alpha_0$ and one color $a_0$.
+Note that this equation fills all values of ${\bf x}$ with nonzero elements for the corresponding $t_0, \alpha_0, a_0$.
+We iterate over all 12 choices of $\alpha_0, a_0$ in order to construct the momentum source propagator, so that in fact there are 12 inversions of the fermion matrix per timeslice.
+The sources form a complete set when summed over all ${\bf p}$ and one can form the full complement the full all-to-all propagator which is sourced at $t_0$.
 This is in complete analogy with stochastic sources expressed as column vectors $\eta_i(x)$, where one exploits the conditions,

 to solve a simple, linear matrix-vector system for $\phi_i(x)$ and build the approximate propagator after summing over many distinct $\eta_i(x)$,

 In the case of momentum sources, one need only sum over the finite range of distinct momentum modes ${\bf p}$ per timeslice to acquire an approximation to the full propagator.
 The procedure is strikingly similar,